gossebouma/docsnl/index.md

 * Words are delimited by whitespace or punctuation
-* Words do not contain spaces
+* Words do not contain spaces, although some lemma's for multi-word expressions do (au serieux, dat wil zeggen, onder ander, onder veel, ter plaatse, tot en met)
-* Words (e.g. abbreviations, names, URLs etc.) may contain arbitrary punctuation signs
+* Words (e.g. abbreviations, names, URLs etc.) may contain arbitrary punctuation signs (http://www.speelgoedmuseum.be, vroeg-renaissance, o.a., ex-VU&ID)
 * No multiword tokens occur

 ---
 **Instruction**: Describe the general rules for delimiting words (for example, based on whitespace and punctuation) and exceptions to these rules.
 Specify whether words with spaces and/or multiword tokens occur.
 Include links to further language-specific documentation if available.